tespin/soft-relations-19/README.md

 - Integrate Kinect v2
 - Intersection
 - The issue is that subjects are not moving - instead just using the last polyline
+- Output optimal settings to json, load
+- Constants for min and max frame size, recordings